Thousands gather at banquet hall to celebrate life of former fire chief killed at Trump rally

 FREEPORT, Pa.
-(AP) — Thousands of mourners filled a Pennsylvania banquet hall Thursday to remember the former fire chief who was fatally shot during the attempted assassination of former President Donald Trump at a campaign rally.
+(AP) — Thousands of mourners filed into a Pennsylvania banquet hall Thursday to remember the former fire chief who was fatally shot during the attempted assassination of former President Donald Trump, who sent a note of condolence hailing him as a hero.

-Fire trucks and police vehicles filled the parking lot outside the building where friends of Corey Comperatore went to pay their respects to him and his family.
+The crowd paying their respects to Corey Comperatore and his family appeared to be a mix of friends, neighbors and strangers who wanted to show their appreciation for the man who officials said spent his final moments shielding his wife and daughter from gunfire at the campaign rally.

-Sharpshooters were stationed atop buildings overlooking the venue and the dozens of people waiting in line to enter.
-Among the mourners were firefighters in dress uniforms and a group of five men in black suits with gold, red and blue “Trump 2024” buttons on their lapels.
+Fire trucks and police vehicles filled the parking lot outside the building.
+Sharpshooters were positioned on top of the event hall and on nearby buildings as dozens of people waited in line to enter.
+Among the mourners were firefighters in dress uniforms.

 Trump suffered an ear injury but was not seriously hurt and has been participating this week in the Republican National Convention in Milwaukee.